jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 green: make it pass
 --------------------------------------------------------

-I change the expectation to make the test pass
+I will make the expectation to make the test pass

 .. code-block:: python